 Spain’s recovery package contains a short-term renewal of the vehicle fleet of the General State Administration for vehicles with vehicle labelling requirements .
 It also includes loan guarantees for commercial fleets to finance the renewal of vehicles for professional use.
 Moreover, it entails a plan for requalification and updating of professional qualifications in the sector, especially promoting training for new technologies, digitization and sustainable means of transport.

-China extended its subsidies and tax reductions for electric cars until 2020.
+China extended its subsidies and tax reductions for electric cars until the end of 2020.
 Further, China plans to expand the country’s charging network by 50% this year to stimulate electric vehicle deployment.

 In France, the automotive stimulus package includes increased subsidies for buyers of electric or hybrid cars and support for research into hydrogen power.
 However, cars with combustion engines also qualify for a subsidy if the buyer can demonstrate that the new car emits less than the old one.